Birdo1221/HWID-Lookup/README.md

 # HWID Checker

 ## Overview

-HWID Checker is a desktop application built using WPF (Windows Presentation Foundation) in C#.
-The application allows users to fetch and display system hardware information, including motherboard, processor, hard drive, network adapters, and graphics card.
-Additionally, it save this information into a CSV file and includes a spoof configuration tab for future features.
+A application built using WPF (Windows Presentation Foundation) in C#.
+This allows users to fetch and display their system hardware information, including motherboard, processor, storage-devices, network adapters, and graphics cards.

+Additionally, it save this information into a CSV file.

+I WILL SAY that this is just a CHECKER at the moment.
+This does include any '*HWID spoofing*' functionality.
+The '*spoof*' logic is yet to be implemented.

 ## Features